Lesson #1:

 Congratulations on beginning this brief but valuable study of the Bible.
 This lesson begins with the premise that the Bible (also called the “Scriptures”) is the inspired word of God.

-In this lesson, you will read passages from the Bible that explain how God revealed the Scriptures, how they were written, and why God chose to reveal His word to mankind.
+The Bible itself explains how God revealed the Scriptures, how they were written, and why God chose to reveal His word to mankind.

 Where Did the Bible Come From?